 You can’t overlook WeChat but it requires a higher initial investment than Baidu.
 Why?
 You have to grow your following numbers in this closed network.
 It’s mainly a branding tool, it’s poor for lead generation but in terms of content sharing + e-commerce (with WeChat stores), it’s a strong opportunity for digital growth.

 Only users connected to your account will see your content.
 Therefore, WeChat isn’t necessarily the best tool for brand awareness or lead generation but rather an extremely strong tool once you have established your brand and following.
 You need to build followers.

 What are the most important WeChat marketing elements?

 - Building followers, including QR code links from external sites, pushing content and engaging + animating a following.

 - As a WeChat service account you have 1 push notification to followers per week, this is effective as it appears as a private message in their chat feed, personalize content + really curate the most attractive and interesting messages!

 - WeChat utilizes HTML5, content in this format will provide the smoothest and most quality user experience.

 The three different types of WeChat account Subscription, Service & Enterprise.
-Service is the most effective for must businesses because it allows for push notifications to reach followers.
+Service is the most effective for most businesses because it allows for push notifications to reach followers.